 - The steamy Grjótagjá cave Grjótagjá is 2km (1 1/4 miles) from the Storagjá-Dimmuborgir trailhead.
 Two portals are in the heaving lava lead to an enticing hot spring and pool.
 Climb down and sit by the water.
 The cave is beautiful and fantastical that it actually made its way into the “Game of Thrones” fantasy canon (Game of Thrones season three episode, Kissed by Fire.)

 - Hverfjall the monolithic, striated black mountain shaped like a dog-bowl is unmistakable from anywhere in the vicinity.
 Hverfjall, which is often incorrectly identified as “Hverfell” is a rare (and particularly enormous) example of a tephra explosion crater.
 It was formed 2,500 to 2,900 years ago, when rising magma met with groundwater, forcing a massive explosion of steam, ash, and rock.
 The rim is 1km (1/2 mile) in diameter, and the crater is 140m (459 ft.) deep, with a round nub at the center.
+It’s also one of the filming locations for Star Trek Discovery Season 3.
+That whole area of Lake Mývatn and it’s magnificent landscape is presented as another planet in the Star Trek Discovery episode “That Hope Is You, Part 1”.

 - Goðafoss waterfall